sonniebailey/sonniebailey.github.io/about-content.md

 Some discussions centre more narrowly about a specific decision or set of decisions.
 But even with these conversations, these decisions are contextualised within the broader scope of their situations.
 Some conversations more narrowly about financial products.
 But again, these conversations are contextualised within the bigger picture, and are only discussed after stepping back and determining whether financial products are appropriate in the first place, and this is the appropriate level of granularity for the conversation.

-## How much does this service cost?

-$6,000 including GST, but that is only if the service meets or exceeds your expectations.
-More on that below.
+## About Fairhaven Wealth

+### Who or what is Fairhaven Wealth?

+When you work with Fairhaven Wealth, you work with me – Sonnie Bailey.

+In parts of this FAQ I have written this FAQ in the first person.
+However, all services provided by Fairhaven Wealth are provided via the Fairhaven Ventures Ltd. I am the sole director and shareholder of this company.

+I don't have any employees and don't plan on engaging any.

-## Does this service result in any definitive advice?
+### Does Fairhaven Wealth's INSIGHT service result in any definitive advice?

 No.